Skip to main content

 Role: General-purpose internal async processing with guaranteed delivery and backpressure support.
 Used when work must happen asynchronously but does not fit the domain event / workflow model.
 Flow:

-Active queues in Encore Health OS:
+Active queues in Encore OS: Use when:

 • Guaranteed async processing with backpressure